These pages are not intended to offer legal advice.

 If the Court agrees an application to act as Deputy, they send a Court Order to the Deputy confirming their role and any limits on how they can act.
 The Deputy will need to give a copy of the Court Order appointing them when they want to make decisions for the person; for example, they might send a copy of the Order to the person’s bank, so that they can use the money in it to pay the person’s bills.
 The Deputy has to give yearly reports to the Office of the Public Guardian (OPG) explaining how they have acted for the person over the last year.
 For more information on the OPG, please go to Office of the Public Guardian Government website.

-For more information on Deputies, please go to: Deputies: make decisions for someone who lacks capacity: Overview on Government website.
+For more information on Deputies, please go to: Deputies: make decisions for someone who lacks capacity: Overview.
+You can also read more about the standards expected of Deputies using this link: Deputy Standards.
 Anyone thinking about applying for deputyship should consider getting independent legal advice.